villmow/tensortree/README.md

 ### Navigation

 Each node is identified by a `node_idx`: The index of the node in the original array (recap that this needs to be sorted pre-order depth first).
-Most functions of a `TensorTree` return indices to nodes.
-Either a single index, a tensor of indices (which can be used for advanced indexing like in pytorch tensors), or a boolean mask to index a tensor.
-Sometimes an iterable over indices is returned (if the needed indices can't be computed directly).
+Most functions of a `TensorTree` return indices of nodes.
+Either the index of a single node, a tensor of indices (which can be used for advanced indexing like in pytorch tensors), or a boolean mask to index a tensor.
+Sometimes an iterable over indices is returned (if the indices can't be computed directly).

 You can navigate inside the tree using the `node_idx` of a node.
 To select subtree as a view (still located in the bigger tree,